SaviourSelf/Dota2TextToSpeech/README.md

 Reads DOTA2 All and Teamchat aloud, so now I can hear the insults in the voice of a middle-aged British woman.

-Idea came from: https://github.com/patriksletmo/Dota2Translator Also took his Dota2ChatDLL and modified it a bit.
+Idea came from: https://github.com/patriksletmo/Dota2Translator *I took his Dota2ChatDLL and modified it a bit.
+*I also removed translation.
+I disagree with the way this was done.
 Please give all credit to patriksletmo.

 To build: